 Malta & Gozo at a glance

-Blessed with a mild climate, Malta and its sister island of Gozo have an intriguing landscape packed full of historic ruins, regal palaces, Baroque cathedrals and a fantastic crystal water sea offering a memorable year-round short break experience.
+Blessed with a mild climate, Malta and its sister island of Gozo have an intriguing landscape packed full of historic ruins, regal palaces, Baroque cathedrals and a fantastic coastline offering a memorable year-round short break experience.

-Both islands occupied an important strategic location and were ruled by a succession of powers including the Phoenicians, Romans, French and British.
-In 1964 Malta and Gozo gained a republic status within the British Commonwealth.
-Both islands boast a number of well-preserved historical sites including the Megalithic Temples, which are among the world’s oldest free-standing structures, and the prehistoric Hypogeum, a well preserved underground burial site.
+The islands occupy an important strategic location and have been ruled by a succession of powers including the Phoenicians, Romans, French and British.
+In 1964 Malta and Gozo gained republic status within the British Commonwealth.
+Both islands boast an embarrassment of well-preserved historical sites including the Megalithic Temples, which are among the world’s oldest free-standing structures, and the prehistoric Hypogeum, a well-preserved underground burial site.

-A number of popular seaside resorts and beaches can be found on Malta and Gozo, but the atmosphere of a quiet paradise remains intact on many of the islands’ uncrowded sandy shorelines.
-Popular seaside attractions include the Alabaster Caves filled with stalactites and stalagmites and Gozo’s Calypso Cave, long associated with Homer’s Odyssey as the location in which Calypso held Odysseus captive.
+Many popular seaside resorts and beaches can be found on Malta and Gozo, but the atmosphere of a quiet paradise remains intact on many of the islands’ uncrowded shorelines.
+Popular seaside attractions include the Alabaster Caves, filled with stalactites and stalagmites, and Gozo’s Calypso Cave, long associated with Homer’s Odyssey as the location in which Calypso held Odysseus captive.

 Getting around

-Due to their small size and natural beauty, cycling and walking around Malta and Gozo is a great way to see the sights and take in the scenery.
-A public bus network is also in operation on both islands and hiring a car is a good value option.
+Due to their small size moving around Malta and Gozo is easy.
+A good value and well-run bus network connects many of the most popular towns, villages and historical sites on both islands while hiring a car is a good value option too.

 A regular ferry service links Malta to Gozo with a crossing time of about 20 minutes.